JAgui13/cse15l-lab-reports/Lab7Rep4.md

 ---
 ![Step4](Photos/LabRep4/Rep4Step4.png)
-* typed "ssh" and then Ctrl-v my log in link.
+* typed "ssh" and then Ctrl-v my login information.
 This logged me into the remote computer.
 ---
 ![Step5](Photos/LabRep4/Rep4Step5.png)
 * I found the url I needed copied it and typed "git clone" and then pasted the link into the terminal.
 This cloned the git repository.